 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

 Beyond mainstreaming gender issues across its portfolio, the Norwegian budget comprises an ‘Equality’ budget line that funds specific projects for women’s rights and gender equality.
-In 2020, it was set at NOK1.4 billion (US$175 million, up from US$123 million budgeted in 2019).
+In 2021, it was set at NOK1.2 billion (US$140 million).

 In addition, gender is a key component of Norway’s humanitarian responses.
 Its 2019 humanitarian strategy states that the gender perspective is to be integrated into all humanitarian efforts, with a special focus on women’s rights (including protection against sexual and gender-based violence) and participation.

-Norway’s ODA disbursements reflect these priorities: In 2018, projects in the field of education received more than a quarter of gender-focused funding (27%).
-It was followed by projects in humanitarian aid (22%), government and civil society (19%), health and population (14%), and conflict, peace and security (7%).
+Norway’s ODA disbursements reflect these priorities: In 2019, humanitarian aid accounted for one-quarter (26%) of gender-focused funding.
+It was followed by projects in the field of education (also one-quarter, 24%), government and civil society (19%), health and population (11%), and conflict, peace and security (7%).

 As for the rest of its ODA, Norway channels large shares of its contributions for gender equality through multilateral organizations.
-Norway is one of the largest donors to United Nations (UN) Women (US$10 million in core contributions in 2018, US$16 million as earmarked funding) and the United Nations’ Populations Fund (UNFPA; US$64 million in core contributions in 2018, US$29 million earmarked funding).
-In addition, the government sees its support to Global Financing Facility (GFF) as key in promoting universal access to sexual and reproductive health and rights (SRHR; see sector: ‘Global health’).
+Norway is one of the largest donors to United Nations (UN) Women (US$11 million in core contributions in 2019, US$21 million reported as earmarked funding according to the OECD), and the United Nations’ Populations Fund (UNFPA; US$60 million in core contributions, US$47 million earmarked funding).
+In addition, the government sees its support to Global Financing Facility (GFF) as central to promoting universal access to SRHR (see sector: ‘Global health’).

 Funding for projects with gender as their significant objective drove funding increases

-Of the US$995 million spent on gender-related activities in 2018, US$148 million targeted gender equality as a its principal goal.
-This represents 5% of Norway’s bilateral allocable ODA, slightly below the DAC average of 6%.
-Funding for projects with gender equality as the principal objective has decreased since 2014 and 2015 when it stood at around US$240 million (9% of bilateral ODA).
+Of the US$1,078 million spent on gender-related activities in 2019, US$172 million targeted gender equality as a its principal goal.
+This represents 6% of Norway’s bilateral allocable ODA, on par with the DAC average of 6%.
+Funding for projects with gender equality as the principal objective has been increasing steadily since a low of US$127 million (5% of bilateral ODA) in 2017.

-The remainder of Norway’s bilateral ODA (US$1.9 billion or 65%) was spent on projects that did not target gender at all.
-Norway screens all of its bilateral allocable ODA against the gender marker (and has done so since at least 2014), a practice that not all DAC donors follow: on average, DAC donors screen 89% of their bilateral ODA.
+The remainder of Norway’s bilateral allocable ODA (US$1.9 billion or 64%) was spent on projects that did not target gender at all.
+Norway screens all of its bilateral allocable ODA against the gender marker (and has done so since at least 2014), a practice that not all DAC donors follow: on average, DAC donors screen 93% of their bilateral ODA.